dataduke/mac-taskpaper/README.md

 *If you still want to get trapped check out these apps.*

-- [Nozbe](http://www.nozbe.com/): Started out as a task management website for individuals and teams with deep integration to a lot of services (most popular today, evernote, google calender, dropbox) promoted by a very talented founder, blogger and screencaster and magazine creator.
+- [Nozbe](http://www.nozbe.com/): Started out as a task management website for individuals and teams with deep integration to a lot of services (most popular today: evernote, google calender, dropbox) promoted by a very talented and productive founder, blogger and magazine creator.
 It has constantly grown and added an iphone app, added a mac app, added a windows app, added android support.
 Today it offers the most complete solution with the highest developmental progress over time.
-- [Omnifocus](http://www.omnigroup.com/products/omnifocus/): Only shortcoming was the complex layout of filters in the mac app, but this will be fixed with the near arrival of version 2.
+- [Omnifocus](http://www.omnigroup.com/products/omnifocus/): OmniGroup is well-known for its very thoughtful and highly functional application designs.
+The only shortcoming with the Omnifocus plattform is the complex layout of filters in the mac app, but this is fixed with the arrival of version 2.
-- [Things](http://culturedcode.com/things/): As they over-engineered their website design, blog posts and mainly the long announced and awaited push and cloud sync service the customer service in the forums went very low, diplomatically spoken.
-It was a very rough 3 year long developement phase but they finally delivered a perfect cloud sync system/framework, which Apple itself would probably have use/build (with a lot more resource power).
+- [Things](http://culturedcode.com/things/): As the company focused (*over-engineered*) on its website design, blog posts and mainly the long announced and awaited cloud push sync feature the customer service in their forums went very low (diplomatically spoken).
+It was a very rough 3 year long development phase but they finally delivered a perfect cloud sync system/framework, which Apple itself would probably have implemented similarly (with a lot more resource power).

 ### Honorable Mentions

-*Applications with recognizable approaches but no real successful on the market*
+*Applications with recognizable approaches but no real success on the market.*

 - [The Hitlist](http://www.potionfactory.com/thehitlist/): Known for its flexible task presentation, time tracking and its once superior mac app design in comparison to things and omnifocus.
 Shortcomings: Sadly the indy developer couldn't deliver an iphone app at the right time to market - when a lot of early adopter (multiplicators) were asking, because of the mixed experiences with omnifocus and things.
 - [Helium Task Management](http://www.heliumnow.com/): Known for its very good app design and email integration (similar to the new mail.app for iphone).
 Shortcomings: Maybe lack of investors.